Please Note - If you are cruising around Australia you need to select Pacific.

 Shop around for insurance to make sure you are getting the right cover for your travel needs.
 You can use our quote engine to compare the travel insurance of over 20 Aussie insurers in seconds.

-While there are no travel insurers we know of that cover for the insolvency of a travel agent, some travel insurers cover insolvency of transport providers, like airlines or cruise companies.
+While there are no travel insurers we know of that cover for insolvency of a travel agent, some travel insurers cover insolvency of transport providers, like airlines or cruise companies.
 Compare insolvency travel insurance via our table above.

 Due to consumer protections associated with credit cards, if your travel provider or agent goes insolvent and fails to deliver services or goods, you can request a chargeback from your bank.
 They will review your case, and if they find you haven't gotten what you paid for, they may reverse the transaction.
 There are often time limits on when you can request them, so give your bank a call to learn more.

 You've still got some options.
 If you've booked with a travel agent, they may be able to refund you if your airline or accommodation provider becomes insolvent.
 Additionally, you may be able to get a chargeback through your bank, or get compensation through a government program.
-Depending on which travel insurer you're with, you may also have cancellation benefits for the insolvency of a transport provider.
+Depending on which travel insurer you're with, you may also have cancellation benefits for insolvency of a transport provider.

 Insurance is a risk-based product, and the financial risk an insurer would be exposed to if a major travel agent became insolvent could be enormous.
 By limiting their exposure to such risks, they don't have to include insolvency risks in their premium calculations.